ajnciro/ajnciro/README.md

 ### Welcome to my GitHub! 👋

 - 🔭 Physicist/Systems Analyst
 - 📚 MSc in Physics and Information Theory (Complexity and Automata).
-Currently majoring in Electronics and Telecommunications Engineer.
+Currently majoring in Electronics and Telecommunications Engineering.
 - 💻 Intern at Algar Telecom
 - 👨‍💻 Learning Java.